mitre/omegat-pytorch-plugin/README.md

 ## Test

-Tests can be run by issuing `./gradlew test`.
+Tests can be run by issuing `sbt test`.

 ## Authors